iantomarcello/web-component-css-helpers/absC/readme.md

+## Deprecation Notice - August 2023
+This is basically a class, no reason to use a JS import for this.

+---
 Returns a CSS snippets that position element absolutely to the centre, to a relative parent. <br>
 Essentially, by default, returns these properties: